Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-This isn’t always a chore, and there are a lot of fun things that you can do with your shepherd.
+Doing activities with your German Shepherd isn’t a chore, and there are a lot of fun things that you can do with your dog.
 Hopefully, we’ve helped you find something that you two will enjoy.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.